Morphs [Oak Catalog #]

 - Gengar [#094]

 Notable BiologyAll members of the Gastly line have the ability to levitate, phase through matter, and even become completely invisible (though Gengar is also capable of walking on the ground).
 Of these abilities, only levitation has any scientific basis.
 The Gastly line is known to emit strange electromagnetic waves; presumably, these waves are manipulated by the Gastly in order to float, in a similar fashion to how Magnemite levitate.
 Its intangibility and invisibility abilities continue to baffle scientists.
+The only exception to the above is a rare string of Gengar from the Alola region.
+Naturally existing Gengar, or Gengar who evolve from Haunter (even from other regions) seem to lose their ability to reliable levitate at will, making them quite vulnerable to Ground-based attacks.
+Instead of levitation, the chemical composition of their bodies seem to change, direct contact with their bodies having the chance of causing short-term memory loss and even restricting a Pokémon from being able to use certain maneuvers for a short time.
+This effect is known in most circles as a "Cursed Body", although it is highly debated if such a mutation has any benefit over the standard levitating Gengar found in all other regions.
 Biological samples taken from the Gastly line show that they do not have DNA in the conventional sense.
-In fact, they seem not to be carbon-based lifeforms at all; their molecular structure seems to be more akin to a gas compound, and this gas is not found normally on Earth.
+In fact, they seem not to be carbon-based lifeforms at all; their molecular structure seems to be more akin to a gas compound, and this gas is not found normally on Earth (with the exception of 'Shiny' variants, as mentioned above).
+The one thing about the gas that is known, is its toxicity.
+Being comprised of gas makes Gastly quite fearful of heavy winds, as it can actually rob a Gastly of much of its limited mass and may even prove fatal to a Gastly should they be unable to find shelter in time.
+This is the primary reason for its evolution to have the film of purple 'skin' over its body, it develops a natural defense mechanism to avoid such circumstances of body loss caused by winds.
+All three forms are endothermic, with scientists believing this to do with the mysterious composition of the gases in their body.
+As a result, those who come in physical contact with one of these beings will have their body heat absorbed, giving what many describe to as the 'chills'.
 Gastly, Haunter, and Gengar observed over long periods of time have shown no signs of aging.
 In fact, specimens confirmed to have been owned by trainers over 100 years ago are nearly identical to modern specimens, leading to the theory that the Gastly line may be completely immortal.
-Some scientists have theorized that the Gastly line, and indeed possibly other "Ghost" Pokemon, may be inter-dimensional beings, citing their radically different biology and blatant disregard of the laws of physics as evidence.
+Gengar are extremely rare in the wild, as typically to evolve from a Haunter exposure to a rare electromagnetic wave found in trading devices are required.
+It is believed exposure to this energy causes a chemical reaction in the gases that comprise Haunter's body, causing the chemicals to radically change density and cause Gengar's severe increase in weight.
+Some researchers have formed theories these electromagnetic waves are similar to a dense area of 'white noise' and that's what triggers evolution, backed up by one of the only places that wild Gengar are known to exist, the Old Chateau in Sinnoh, is also home to Rotom, a Pokémon known for being linked to white noise and manipulation of electronic devices.
+Other researchers argue the energy required to induce evolution is more extra-dimensional in origin, this based up by the other area known for wild Gengar sightings, the abandoned Thrifty Megamart in Alola, an area known for documented accounts of dimensional wormholes and alarming levels of energy disturbances.
+Some scientists have theorized that the Gastly line, and indeed possibly other "Ghost" Pokémon, may be inter-dimensional beings, citing their radically different biology and blatant disregard of the laws of physics as evidence.
 The fact that they seem to become increasingly capable of suppressing their "supernatural" qualities as they evolve (Gastly are almost completely ethereal, whereas Haunter are less so (except for the strange disembodied hands), and Gengar seem to have a solid physical form), indicates that their "evolution" may, in fact, be them getting used to our dimension, manifesting more and more of their true forms.
 There is some evidence that points toward this theory.
 More research on this subject is required.

 HabitatThe Gastly line is commonly found in caves, old abandoned buildings, graveyards and burial sites, or other locations associated with death and the supernatural.
 The scientific community stresses that this is merely a coincidence and "ghost" Pokemon are not actually supernatural.
 Recent research at these sites have reported strange electromagnetic waves, similar to the ones emitted by Gastly.
 More research on this subject is required.

 DietGastly seem to be omnivorous, eating whatever food they seem to care for.
 Specimens observed in the wild have shown no consistent eating patterns.
 Other specimens have been observed to go for long periods of time with out food or water with no ill effects, indicating that they may not need to eat at all.
+While the need to eat is heavily debated, some researchers do have theories that while they may not need to eat, they may have a sense of taste, as members of all three lines seem to take great delight in using their tongues to lick many foreign objects.
+Other researchers are dubious of the claims of this licking being used for taste, and instead it simply being an effective way for them to spread their poison gas by way converting it to saliva.
 Many people believe that the entire line feeds upon souls, but no empirical evidence has been provided to back up these legends.
+Many scientists have argued that the endothermic nature of the line, coupled with the toxicity of their bodily composition, is the cause of such rumors.

 HazardsThe Gastly line, especially Gengar, have been known to be extremely mischievous.
 In particular, they have been known to go out of their way to frighten, trick, steal from, and otherwise harass humans and other Pokemon.
 This is not particularly harmful in and of itself; however, it still poses some hazards.
 Most notably, Gastly have a tendency to lick humans; this is dangerous because the saliva of the Gastly line contains a poison that causes shivering and chills in humans.
 Haunter's saliva is especially toxic, and can cause these symptoms for long periods of time.
 It's mostly harmless (albeit unpleasant) in small doses, but it can easily induce paralysis in medium doses; luckily, such paralysis is easily removed.
 Large doses can cause muscle and nerve damage, which can lead to permanent paralysis or even death.
 In addition, the gas produced by Gastly is highly toxic, and can be deadly if inhaled in large quantities over a short period of time. [[Trainer's note: These dangers can be avoided by carry a small emf detector when entering likely areas.
 These devices can pick up the electromagnetic waves given off by members of the line, alerting you to their presence even if they are invisible.]]
+As mentioned previously, members of the line are naturally endothermic, and will absorb body heat from any subject nearby.
+While mild as a Gastly, this ability grows more severe as it evolves, with fully-evolved Gengar even having the ability to cause a person to go into shock if they drain body heat too quickly (although this is rare and has only been documented a handful of times).
+Most hazardous about this trait is unless properly curbed, many members of this species will think the idea of giving someone 'chills' to be quite hilarious, and will do so with reckless abandon.
+This can also be dangerous due to the aforementioned toxicity of their bodies, as close proximity to drain body heat can also give their targets a mild to moderate case of poisoning, as well.
 For purposes of training, firm discipline is important to avoid members of the Gastly line from becoming poltergeist-like pests, this problem is readily apparent when one brings an undisciplined one into a home, pokecenter, etc. It is doubly important, however, to avoid abuse and neglect at all cost, the only thing worse than a mischievous, uncontrollable Gastly member is an angry, vengeful one who will at best make life a living hell for its trainer, more likely, the abusive trainer will suddenly die in a humiliating, painful fashion.
 On the other extreme, loyal members of the Gastly line take defense of their trainer seriously- familiarize them with friends and family as soon as possible to avoid potentially deadly misunderstandings.
 With Gastly and Haunter, misunderstood gestures may result in a paralyzing lick at worst or the odd book being thrown at the offender- Gengar are far less lenient and will react to assumed attacks with the most lethal powers available to them.
 (It should be noted, however, it is because of this 'overreaction' that households and trainers known to host loyal Gengar are rarely, if ever, robbed, and then only once.)

 CourtingThe mating ritual of the Gastly line usually consist of mates circling each other, then coming close and licking each other, exchanging saliva in a form of "kissing".
 After a while, the female vanishes for a period of time, then reappears with a fully developed egg.
 Similar rituals are conducted for other species within the same Egg Group.
 Where the female goes, or what happens during that time, remains unknown at this time.